starburst997/SWFTY/README.md

 ## Similar Projects

 * [Flump](https://github.com/tconkling/flump), AIR-based approach focused on animation
+* [Scaleform](https://www.autodesk.com/products/scaleform), My inspiration at first as I wanted to have a fast way of rendering SWF authored in Animate CC on top of existing engine but without the "flash part"

 ## Copyright
 Exporter powered by OpenFL

-MIT license and copyright 2018 JD, blablabla
+MIT license and copyright 2018 - 2019 JD, blablabla